COVID-19 FAQs for ABA Organizations

 The payor spreadsheet is updated daily with the most recent information collected.
 Current information for VA Premier and Optima is included.

-For providers moving to telehealth, does liability insurance need to be modified or are the telehealth sessions covered by existing liability policies?
+For organizations moving to telehealth, does liability insurance need to be modified or are the telehealth sessions covered by existing liability policies?

-Some liability insurance policies include telehealth as a covered service, while others may require providers to pay for a supplemental telehealth insurance policy.
+Some liability insurance policies include telehealth as a covered service, while others may require organizations to pay for a supplemental telehealth insurance policy.

 I am an RBT providing in-home services.
 Is there something that we can carry on us to show that our job is considered essential and that's why we're out?